If you’re reading this, I presume it’s because you want to know how to live on one income. That may be because you want to or because you have to.

 Go from 2 cars to 1.
 If moving from 2 incomes to 1 seemed daunting, this may seem like an even bigger challenge.
 Of course, if you’re only temporarily on one income whilst seeking work, this might not be the best option, as owning your own car will give you more options.
 However, calculate what your car costs you on average per month, and you may be surprised.
 For example, I own a little 05 plate Fiesta, which costs an average of £81 per month.
 This takes account of insurance, tax, MOT, service, plus a buffer of £300 per year just in case anything goes wrong.
 On top of that, there is of course fuel.
 Getting rid of this would save nearly £1,000 (excl fuel), so even if I had to pay bus fares or even occasional taxi fares, it would still save a considerable amount.

-Now, try living on the new budget!
+You won’t know what it is like living on your new budget until you try it.
 There may be some elements of your one income budget you can’t do whilst you’re both working; selling a second car, for example.
 But there should be lots of things you will be able to try out.

 It may seem more difficult when you are working full time, but the more you try out living on one income, the easier it is when you make the transition, one- because you’ve done it already, and two- because you’ve been able to stash away a bit more cash too!